 Here is a look at The Black Series 6-inch basic assortment of 2013/2014.
 Chewbacca would have been #13 in the series but the figure was delayed and was moved into the 2014/2015 line-up.

-Here is a list of Star Wars figures from the late 2014 - 2015 The Black Series 6 inch basic assortment.
+Here is a list of Star Wars figures which were released between Fall 2014 and Fall 2015 in the basic assortment.

 Here is a list of Star Wars figures from the 2014/2015 The Black Series Deluxe assortment.